aryairama/zwallet-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This application is an application built using react js, and various other tools.
-This application is used for various online payment media, with an online wallet system..
+Zwallet is a digital wallet application built using reactJs, bootstrap 5, and ExpressJs.
+This application provides features for top up, transfer, show history, profile update, change password, create pin, update pin, and much more.
+This application also provides 2 top up methods, namely manually by including proof of payment or transfer, or directly by using a payment gateway.

 ### Built With